-The third workshop on Advanced Developments Encompassing Processes and Technologies for Customs and Border Protection (CBP-ADEPT-03) will be held July 8-9, 2020, at Northeastern University in Boston.
+The third workshop on Advanced Developments Encompassing Processes and Technologies for Customs and Border Protection (CBP-ADEPT-03) was held virtually on November 16-17 from 11:00 AM – 2:00 PM ET* on both days.
 The workshop will address creating effective engagements with CBP.

 This workshop is a spinoff of the ADSA workshops that have been held to address aviation security.
 The Department of Homeland Security, Customs and Border Protection (DHS-CBP) has funded a new series of workshops dedicated to CBP.
 The format of the workshop is designed to encourage discussion during presentations.
 The feedback received from the ADSA workshops indicates that the discussion is what differentiates workshops from other meetings and conferences.

-- Methods to speed up engagement with CBP
+- Methods to speed up engagement and deployment

 - DHS-CBP and other regulatory agencies discussing problems that need novel solutions